Phil Town

 Philip Bradley Town (born 21 September 1948) is an American investor, hedge fund manager, motivational speaker, and author of three books on financial investment which were the New York Times bestsellers.

 In 2006, Town published his first book Rule #1: The Simple Strategy for Successful Investing in Only 15 Minutes a Week!, which was his handbook on making money quick.
-It appeared on the New York Times bestseller list, as well as Business Week's bestseller list and on USA Today's list of top business books.
+It appeared on the New York Times bestseller list, as well as Business Weeks bestseller list and on USA Today's list of top business books.
 His second book, Payback Time, also reached the New York Times bestseller list.
 That book explains the concept of stockpiling stocks for long term high returns with low risk.

 Early life and education

 Town was born in Portland, Oregon and graduated from Newport High School in 1966.
 After four attempts at college, he earned a Bachelor of Arts degree in philosophy from the University of California, San Diego.